Tea Cafés

 Read Each Audit

-The full filing-by-filing breakdown for each company sits in its individual analysis: Chaayos's 70%+ gross-margin and CWIP-led expansion play, and Chai Point's ₹16 Cr provision write-back, debt build-up, and net-worth erosion.
+The full filing-by-filing breakdown for each company sits in its individual analysis.
+Chaayos's article covers the 70%+ gross-margin and CWIP-led expansion play.
+Chai Point's covers the ₹16 Cr provision write-back, debt build-up, and net-worth erosion.